FOR US HEALTHCARE PROFESSIONALS ONLY

 Pivotal clinical trial

-DUVYZAT was studied in EPIDYS, one of the largest, most inclusive, phase 3 DMD studies to date1,*
+DUVYZAT was studied in EPIDYS, one of the most inclusive phase 3 DMD studies to date1,*

 EPIDYS was a global, 18-month, double-blind, randomized, placebo-controlled trial that included patients with a broad range of genetic mutations.1,2